Kurt Vollers

-Kurt Fredrick Vollers (born April 4, 1979 in San Gabriel, California) is a former American football offensive tackle in the National Football League for the Dallas Cowboys and Indianapolis Colts.
-He played college football at the University of Notre Dame.
+Kurt Fredrick Vollers (born April 4, 1979) is an American former professional football offensive tackle in the National Football League (NFL) for the Dallas Cowboys and Indianapolis Colts.
+He played college football for the Notre Dame Fighting Irish.

-Early years
+Early life

 Vollers attended Servite High School, where he played as a defensive tackle.
 As a senior, he registered 79 tackles and 8 sacks, while earning USA Today honorable-mention All-American and All-state honors.
 He contributed to his team winning league titles in 1995 and 1996.

 He also practiced basketball, track and baseball.
 As a junior, he was the league champion in the discus throw and shot put.

 College career

 Vollers accepted a football scholarship from the University of Notre Dame.
 He was converted into an offensive guard as a freshman.
 The next year, he played mainly on special teams until starting the last three games at left tackle in place of an injured Jordan Black.

 As a junior, he became the regular starter at right tackle, helping the team finish the season 14th in the Nation in rushing (213.5 yards-per-game).
 As a senior, he started 9 games at right tackle and 2 at right guard, blocking for running backs Tony Fisher and Julius Jones.